What is Reliability Centered Maintenance?

 Create Standard Operating Procedures

 Develop Standard Operating Procedures for a computerized maintenance management system (CMMS).
-A properly implemented CMMS ensures the collection of complete and accurate data for each asset.
+Properly implemented CMMS software ensures the collection of complete and accurate data for each asset.
 It’s important to provide CMMS training for all applicable employees so that data is entered correctly and consistently.

 Establish Review Schedules